syscl/M3800/README.md

 Change Log
 ----------------

+2016-3-13

+- Added magic number "01470c02" as PMheart/neycwcy10's suggestion to try to fix the issue #10.
+- Refined configdata from dump codec from linux.
+- Enable BT4LE-Handoff-Hotspot by kextstopatch.

 2016-3-11

 - Finally, M3800/XPS15(9530) can use ig-platform-id 0x0a2e0008(OS Version >= 10.10.2) with the lid wake function after sleep(credit syscl/lighting/Yating Zhou).